 Certified Nutrition Specialist (CNS) – American Nutrition Association

-The CNS credential, as overseen by the American Nutrition Association, requires a graduate-level degree, passing a rigorous and comprehensive exam on the nutrition care process, and completing a 1,000 hour supervised internship in clinical nutrition.
+The CNS credential, as overseen by the American Nutrition Association, requires a Master’s degree or higher, passing a rigorous and comprehensive exam on the nutrition care process, and completing a 1,000 hour supervised internship in clinical nutrition.

 Master of Science in Nutrition with Didactic Program in Dietetics – Bastyr University